-Even though the exact market shares of individual retailers are not available, the Energy Authority has estimated that seven electricity retailers have larger than five per cent share of retail market (based on energy volume) and six retailers have more than five per cent of electricity customers.
-Number of larger retailers have increased since 2018 due to merger of some retailers.
-The market share of the three largest companies in the retail market for small and medium-sized customers has been estimated to be about 41 per cent.
+Even though the exact market shares of individual retailers are not available, the Energy Authority has estimated that six electricity retailers had at the end of 2022 larger than five per cent share of retail market (based on energy volume) and six retailers have more than five per cent of electricity customers.
+The market share of the three largest companies in the retail market for small and medium-sized customers has been estimated to be about 48 per cent.
 This has also increased a bit during last few years.

-The Energy Authority has estimated that the Herfindahl-Hirschman index (HHI) in terms of energy volumes to measure market concentration in retail market is about 850 and still showing rather competitive marketplace.
+The Energy Authority has estimated that the Herfindahl-Hirschman index (HHI) in terms of energy volumes to measure market concentration in retail market is about 800.
+HHI based on metering points increased to 1040 and still showing rather competitive marketplace.
 However, also this metric has been increasing.
 Number of new entrants and their market share have been low.